hald/rss-terminal/readme.md

 - Status bar with function indicators
 - Dense, information-rich layout

 Headlines are displayed in chronological order with a numbering system, source code, and timestamp.
-Clicking any headline opens the full article in your web browser.
+Clicking any headline opens the article details.

 ## Keyboard Shortcuts

+- ↑/↓ : Navigate between headlines
+- Enter/Space : Open selected article in browser
+- ESC : Unselect current article
+- Tab/Shift+Tab : Cycle between feeds
-- F2: Manual refresh of all feeds
+- F5 : Refresh all feeds
+- g : Go to article by number
+- d : Show description of selected article
+- ⌘+↑/↓ : Page up/down in article list
+- ⌘+Shift+↑/↓ : Jump to first/last article

 ## About

-This application is inspired by the Bloomberg Professional Terminal, providing a nostalgic way to consume news feeds in a professional financial interface.
+This application is inspired by the Bloomberg Terminal, Prodigy, and the old Associated Press printer in many newsrooms.